RESEARCH STARTER

 Ecuador’s national government, which has its seat in Quito, is one of the capital’s largest employers.
 The banking and financial industries, which are also concentrated in the capital, also provide numerous jobs.
 The fastest-growing component of Quito’s economy is the services sector.

 The growth in the services sector has been fueled by Quito’s well-developed tourist industry.
-The Old City’s museums and churches draw many of the half million or so annual visitors to Ecuador to the capital.
+The Old City’s museums and churches draw many of the half a million or so annual visitors to Ecuador to the capital.

 Not all residents of Quito have enjoyed the benefits of the capital’s growing economy, however.
 Economic and living conditions in Quito Sur, or South Quito, are typical of those found in the developing world.
 Potable water, sanitation, and electricity are unavailable to nearly half of the people living in this segment of the capital.

 City officials have attempted to address this severe poverty through the creation of an urban agriculture program.
 Worked primarily by rural migrants to the capital, nearly 500 gardens exist in Quito.
-These urban vegetable patches help feed the families who tend them, and also provide a source of revenue for people with little or no formal education or job training.
+These urban vegetable patches help feed the families who tend them and also provide a source of revenue for people with little or no formal education or job training.

 Landmarks